 Therefore if you break them, life will undoubtedly continue and give you another shot at achieving them.
-I hope you’ll join me on my journey to help ourselves and our kids -live our best lives…So wise parents.. in this post we are tackling BEING PRESENT.
-Keep reading for my 3 tips to help you and your kids be present in the time you are together!
+I hope you'll join me on my journey to help ourselves and our kids -live our best lives…So wise parents.. in this post we are tackling BEING PRESENT.
+Keep reading for my 3 Tips to Be Present When You Are With Your Kids!
 And I hope you will join me on this journey to being a more present and happier person and parent this fall season!

 #2 Engage in an activity that will Actually hold your interest.
 If you are not a puzzle person, but you can rock a game of checkers like no one's business convince your kid that the latter would be a better activity to pursue.
 If you are engaged and interested – then you will DEFINITELY remain in the present moment ( and not let your kid BEAT YOU!)

 #3 Remind yourself that this time is precious and those dishes, emails, and texts can wait.
 But your kids, that window of opportunity to get to know them- and for them to really get to know you before they're at an age and stage where you are no longer COOL to hang out with is FLEETING.
 So grab those precious moments and hold on tight.